How to Obtain a Startup Visa for Japan

 On passing the interview, the applicant receives the “Confirmation of Business Startup Activity” certificate.

-The certificate must be submitted within three months to the local immigration bureau along with the above-mentioned documents.
-However, please make sure to keep copies of all documents for your records.
+The certificate must be submitted to the local immigration bureau along with the above-mentioned documents within three months.
+Please make sure to keep copies of all documents for your records.

-Keeping copies of submitted documents is important as the immigration bureau does not return documents after review.
-Hence, if there is a need to check and review your application in the future, a lack of record of the documentation may prove problematic.
+Keeping copies of submitted documents is important, as the immigration bureau does not return documents after review.
+Hence, if there is a need to check and review your application in the future, a lack of documentation records may prove problematic.

 3. Finally, Application for the Startup Visa